Kuromishi/SHVFS_P103_GD07_Chloe/Assets/Scripts/Readme.txt

 Limited time to see which bear occupies the most area.

+Or maybe just make the floor different color to distinguish zones like Splatoon.

 4. Display the amount of the zone controlled by each bear in the Gamescreen.